-If you can’t find your stop cock, there should be another valve outside, possibly outside your property’s boundary.
+If you can’t find your stopcock, there should be another valve outside, possibly outside your property’s boundary.
 You’ll probably need to contact your local water authority to turn it off, partly because it might be shared with neighbours’ supply, and partly because you might need a special key to lift the cover.

 Put a bucket or washing up bowl under the leak, and if you want to be extra safe, switch off your boiler and isolate your electricity at the main fuse box.

 Stopping the supply of water might not stop the leak immediately.
-If a tank or cylinder is leaking, it may be that it needs to empty itself first, but at least it won’t be constantly re-filling itself.
+If a tank or cylinder is leaking, it may be that it needs to empty itself first - but at least it won’t be constantly re-filling itself.
 A leaking tank or cylinder will drain itself down to the level of the leak and then stop once the water is turned off.

-What kind of system do you have?
+What kind of central heating system do you have?

 There are three main types of boiler setup, and they all provide hot tap water in slightly different ways:

-- a combi boiler heats up water on demand, by passing mains water over a heat exchanger containing freshly boiled water circulating the other way.
+- A combi boiler heats up water on demand, by passing mains water over a heat exchanger containing freshly boiled water circulating the other way.

-- a system boiler supplies mains water to a cylinder, which is heated up by hot water being circulated around it, rather like a radiator.
+- A system boiler supplies mains water to a cylinder, which is heated up by hot water being circulated around it, rather like a radiator.
 The cylinder is under pressure from the mains, however.
 It draws hot water from the top and supplies pressurised cold water to the bottom, which is how pressure at the taps is maintained.

 In all three systems, however, the water that comes out of your tap is not the same water as that which is passing through the heat exchangers.
 The water that is heated by the boiler is in a closed loop, and is heated, cooled and circulated continually.
 The water that comes from your hot taps will be either direct from your mains, from a cylinder or from a loft tank.

 If boilers didn’t come with a host of sensors and controls, it might indeed damage your boiler if you turned it on with no water to heat up.
 Your combi boiler would be the worst affected, as the heat exchanger could suffer, but your cylinder and radiators would probably be fine.

-But as long as your boiler is in good working order, you shouldn’t even have to worry about this small risk.
+As long as your boiler is in good working order, you shouldn’t even have to worry about this small risk.
 A combi boiler should shut down automatically if it detects a drop in mains pressure or if the temperature inside the system gets too high, as would happen without a supply of cold water.

 System and heat only boilers will continue to heat up the radiators, and you might even get a bit of hot water out of the cylinder, but that will dry up pretty quickly when there’s no pressure or new water entering the system.